She's an excellent barrister and a really effective cross-examiner.

-For the significant part of the last number of years, Brenda has been briefed in a leading role on behalf of families at the fresh inquests into the Hillsborough Stadium disaster.
+For the significant part of the last number of years, Brenda has been briefed on behalf of families at the fresh inquests into the Hillsborough Stadium disaster.
 However, before, during and after accepting instructions in the Hillsborough inquests, she has consistently been involved in serious, high profile and complex criminal and inquest cases, often involving the representation of defendants or families who, by reason of their personal vulnerabilities or mental ill-health, are in need of specialist representation.
 Her approach to cases is known to be fresh, thorough and reasoned.
 For that reason, she is often instructed in cases with long and complex histories (including 'legacy' cases in Northern Ireland), multi-handed cases requiring liaison with co-counsel and opposing counsel and/or fresh appeals.

 Brenda endeavours to ensure a consistently high standard of representation, and has a particular interest in the representation of women and children.
 She is ranked in the UK Legal 500 2017 and Chambers and Partners 2018, and was a Legal Aid Barrister of the Year Finalist in 2017.

 Brenda is a highly experienced QC and is regularly instructed to defend in the most serious of allegations or on behalf of vulnerable defendants.